 For online businesses, the software & digital services you choose will be an important factor.

 For physical dispensaries, choosing a regulatory-compliant Point-of-Sale (POS) system is vital.
 Current options are limited to a handful of choices based on your location.
 Some companies offer all-in-one solutions for dispensaries with payment processing integration.
-Full list of dispensary POS software here.
+Full list of Canadian dispensary POS software here.

 Research your options early on to understand your choices and factor costs into your business plan and projections.